 The Collegiate Recruitment Consultant (CRC) is an alumna recruitment expert assigned to a specific chapter to assist with recruitment for a given period.
 CRCs are normally appointed to help a chapter that faces challenges in recruitment.
-They work very closely with EVC to achieve Ouota/Total.
+She works very closely with EVC to achieve Quota/Total.
 A CRC is appointed by the Council Trustee: Membership and may assist a chapter during all or part of primary recruitment, COB, recruitment preparation workshops and more.
-They are a non-voting member of EVC.
-Ideally, a CRC will work with one to two chapters for two years or until the challenges are alleviated.
+She is a non-voting member of EVC.
+Ideally, a CRC will work with one to two chapter for two years or until the challenges are alleviated.